coa4550/bottletrace-admin/ADMIN_USER_SETUP.md

 3. **Submit and Share Credentials**
    - Click "Create User"
-   - A success message will appear with a magic link
+   - If auto-generated, a modal will display the secure password
+   - **IMPORTANT:** Copy the password immediately - it won't be shown again
-   - Copy the magic link and send it to the new admin
+   - Share the email and password securely with the new admin
-   - The admin can use this link to sign in for the first time
+   - The admin can change their password after first login

 ### Features
 - Email is auto-confirmed (no verification email needed)
-- Magic link authentication for first login
+- Secure password generation (16 characters with mixed case, numbers, symbols)
+- Option to set custom password or auto-generate
 - User profile is automatically created
 - Email column shows in the users table
+- One-click password copy to clipboard

 ## Method 2: Using the CLI Script